CrashBangProto/KiCad_BOM_Export/README.md

    -h / help   Display Help message
-   -g / group  Group like components into a single row -i / input  Input file (in KiCad's intermediate XML format) -o / output Output file name (will be appended with .CSV and .XML) -f          Use the FindChips API
+   -g / group  Group like components into a single row -i / input  Input file (in KiCad's intermediate XML format) -o / output Output file name (will be appended with .CSV and .XML).
+If none specified, output file is input file + "_BOM" -f          Use the FindChips API
    -a / apikey The API Key from the online costing service